Dual Recovery Network with Online Compensation for Image Super-Resolution: Online Compensation

 Let $\mathbf{P}_{i}$ denote the query patch of size $\sqrt{n}\times\sqrt{n}$ in $I_{t}^{l}$ centered at position $i$ and $\mathbf{Q}_{j}^{i}$ denote the $\sqrt{n}\times\sqrt{n}$ candidate patch in $\hat{I}^{r'}_{t}$ centered at $j$.
 We search for the best matching candidate patch of $\mathbf{P}_{i}$ within the search window of size $3\sqrt{n}\times3\sqrt{n}$ centered at $i$ in $\hat{I}^{r'}_{t}$.
 The patch distance between $\mathbf{P}_{i}$ and $\mathbf{Q}_{j}^{i}$ is defined as:

-where $\nabla$ is the operation that calculates the gradient of the patches and $\rho$ is the weighting parameter that controls the relative importance of pixel value differences and their gradient differences. $\rho$ is set to be $10$ in this paper.
+where $\nabla$ is the operation that calculates the gradient of the patches and $\rho$ is the weighting parameter, which is set to be $10$ in this paper.
 Besides, DC components of the patches are removed before distance computation.